Mick O'Brien (musician): Life

 Mick is former a teacher in St Davids C.B.S in Artane Dublin, where he taught Geography and Irish, among other subjects.
 Mick also looked after the hurlers of the school.

 Mick has worked with several Irish composers including Michael Holohan, Linda Buckley and Dave Flynn.

 He premiered the first ever set of Études for Uilleann Pipes in 2011 at the Masters of Tradition Festival in Bantry.
 They were composed for him by Dave Flynn.

+Mick also teaches on the first two year uillean pipes making course in Ireland.

+In 2023, he was awarded was named Musician of the Year at the Gradam Ceoil TG4 Awards, considered to be the foremost recognition given to traditional Irish musicians.

 Pipes and whistles

 Mick's concert pitch uilleann pipes were built by William Rowsome in 1921, with a new chanter and extra A/G drone made by Alain Froment, who also made Mick's Bb, B, and C sets.
 His whistles were made by Mike Burke in the USA.